Jigme Namgyal (Bhutan)

-Marriage
+Early life

 Son of Dasho Pila Gonpo Wangyal and his second wife, Ashi Sonam Pelzom, Desi Jigme Namgyal was born in 1825 at Pila Nagtshang and died in 1881 at Semtokha Dzong.
 He was an outstanding military commander.
 The qualities of loyalty, bravery, integrity and risk-taking were crucial factors in the rise of Jigme Namgyal.

 Desi Jigme Namgyal was from Kurtoe Dungkar, from where the ancestry of Wangchuck Dynasty originates.
 He was a descendant of Khedrup Kuenga Wangpo (b.
-1505), the son of Tertön Pema Lingpa (1450-1521) and his second wife, Yum Bumdren, and Khedrup's consort, Wangmo, from Khadro Chodung clan, who was a descendant of Tertön Guru Choewang (1212-1270).
+1505), the son of Tertön Pema Lingpa (1450–1521) and his second wife, Yum Bumdren, and Khedrup's consort, Wangmo, from Khadro Chodung clan, who was a descendant of Tertön Guru Choewang (1212–1270).

 Around 1846, he joined the Trongsa administration that governed eastern Bhutan, which consisted then of the Assam Duars.
 He rose rapidly through the ranks to become the Trongsa Penlop in 1853.

 While he was a high official of Trongsa, Jigme Namgyal married Ashi Pema Choki, the daughter of the 8th Trongsa Penlop (Tamzhing Choji family), Dasho Ugyen Phuntsho, by his wife, Aum Rinchen Pelmo (a daughter of Sonam Drugyel, 31st Druk Desi).
 His marriage to Pema Choki further enhanced Jigme Namgyal's noble lineage.
 The ancestry of Jigme Namgyal's wife also went back to Pema Lingpa as she was the daughter of Tamzhing Choji.

 Jigme Namgyal and Pema Choki had three children: